minhphan156/Abode/README.md

 #Done
 The code is now merged into the dev-branch.
-Finished stories will be accumulated in 'Done' column and periodically deleted from board by PM or Tech Lead.
+Finished stories will be accumulated in the 'Done' column.
+They will be periodically archived by PM or Tech Lead.
-Issue should still be 'To Do' and can also be closed.
+Issue should still be 'In Progress' and can also be archived.
 ```

 #### Pull Request Rules